Effective Date: March 15, 2019

-- Feasible: The Idea Submission can be piloted with $100,000 USD of pilot prize money, can be implemented within 6 months, and it is operational within the current transportation system.
+- Feasible: The Idea Submission can be piloted with up to $250,000 USD of pilot prize money, can be implemented within 6 months, and it is operational within the current transportation system.

 - Viable: The Idea Submission has a clear customer base and a pathway to a sustainable business model.